OpenClassrooms has a long, interesting story. It all started in 1999!

 In 2013, Pierre and Mathieu officially transformed the project into OpenClassrooms, an online platform initially offering free courses on several subjects.
 But that was just the beginning.

-Our paths cover many careers and are offered mainly in French and English (but we also have Spanish courses as well).
+Our paths cover many careers and are offered mainly in French and English (but we also have Spanish courses).
 Careers include web development, UX design, HR, marketing, data analysis, AI, and much more.
 Since our humble beginnings, the company has grown to nearly 200 employees.

 Mathieu and Pierre have dedicated their lives to honing an educational model that reinvents the way people learn and pursue their careers worldwide.
 These two young men have the drive to make quality education accessible.

-For OpenClassrooms, growth is on the horizon as we break into new markets, bringing Mathieu and Pierre’s vision to the English-speaking world.
+Growth is on the horizon for OpenClassrooms as we break into new markets, bringing Mathieu and Pierre’s vision to the English-speaking world.
 Moving forward, we will be integrating education and employment even further to provide maximum impact for our students and employers.

-Our diploma programs will also be integrated into our specialized offerings which include apprenticeships, talent matching, and employee reskilling programs, not just in France (as we have been doing for years), but also around the world.
-We even have U.S. and UK subsidiaries, and have opened offices overseas.
+Our diploma programs will also be integrated into our specialized offerings, including apprenticeships, talent matching, and employee reskilling programs, not just in France (as we have been doing for years) but worldwide.
+We even have US and UK subsidiaries and have opened offices overseas.